Colin-b/pyxelrest/docs/python_module.md

 You can manually (re)generate functions by calling `pyxelrest.load()` and providing your own services configuration.

-All functions can be found within `pyxelrest.user_defined_functions` module.
-But you can also access the functions available for a single REST API by using the specific `pyxelrest.user_defined_functions.{my_api}` module where `{my_api}` is the name of the configuration section as shown in the example.
+You can access the functions available for each REST API by using the specific `pyxelrest.user_defined_functions.{my_api}` module where `{my_api}` is the name of the configuration section as shown in the example.